Production Guide#

 COMMIT;

--- Then run the concurrent index (outside transaction)
+-- Then run the concurrent index (psql mode: autocommit, outside any transaction).

 CREATE INDEX CONCURRENTLY IF NOT EXISTS idx_users_email ON users(email);